jlkardas/jessekardas.github.io/README.md

 <br />

-## Yelp Reviews for Starbucks and Dunkin'
+## Customer Perception of Starbucks & Dunkin'

 Both the heat map and bar chart below were created using Tableu and data made publicly available from [Yelp](https://www.yelp.com/dataset).
 They depict both the locations from which Yelp reviews for Dunkin' and Starbucks originated around the world, as well as the average customer perception of each business per location using the average customer rating.
 This information could provide valuable market insight on consumer preferences regarding both of these businesses across various regions and demographics.